-It is possible to place orders on all asset types except for Fx Options, which can only be traded by accepting a quote.
+It is possible to place orders on all asset types except for Fx Options, which are not currently tradable via OpenAPI.
 When placing orders using OpenAPI, it is important to understand that not all order types and parameters are supported for all asset classes or even across one asset type traded on different exchanges.
 In order to place an order it is usually required to look up some of the underlying instrument's constraints through instrument services in Reference Data and to get a price through a separate request or through a subscription already set up.

 Used to indicate what account the resulting position is on.
 For clients with sub clients, the order can also be placed on a sub client's account.

 When choosing an amount there are certain rules to obey